School Board of Directors

 Meetings are generally one of three types:

-You are welcome to contact Kristin Holten at kholten@fpschools.org or 253‑298‑3010 for more information about the Franklin Pierce School Board of Directors.
+You are welcome to contact Kristin Holten at kholten@fpschools.org or 253‑298‑3010 for more information about the Franklin Pierce School Board of Directors or to provide suggestions for improving the information provided.